FleekHQ/space-client/README.md

 # Space Client

 ## Overview
-Space Client it's a [grpc-web](https://www.npmjs.com/package/grpc-web) wrapper that allows you to connect with the [space daemon](https://github.com/FleekHQ/space-daemon) and intract with it.
+Space Client it's a [grpc-web](https://www.npmjs.com/package/grpc-web) wrapper that allows you to connect with the [space daemon](https://github.com/FleekHQ/space-daemon) and interact with it.

 #### Initialaze client